 Miranda Shaw clarifies:

-Kuṇḍalinī-yoga offered a range of techniques to harness the powerful psycho-physical energy coursing through the body… Most people simply allow the energy to churn in a cauldron of chaotic thoughts and emotions or dissipate the energy in a superficial pursuit of pleasure, but a yogi or yogini consciously accumulates and then directs it for specified purposes.
-This energy generates warmth as it accumulates and becomes an inner fire or inner heat (candālī) that [potentially] burns away the dross of ignorance and ego-clinging.
+Kuṇḍalinī-yoga offered a range of techniques to harness the powerful psycho-physical energy coursing through the body… a yogi or yogini consciously accumulates and then directs it for specified purposes.
+This energy generates warmth as it accumulates and becomes an inner fire or inner heat (candālī) …

-Numerous non-buddhist tantras of the Shakta and Shaiva traditions (generally termed Hindu by westerners) speak of Kundalini, which is generally described as a coiled energy at the base of the spine, at the first chakra.
+Numerous sutras of the Shiva-Shakta traditions speak of Kundalini, which is generally described as a coiled energy at the base of the spine, at the first chakra.